Elon Musk's 'Scientific Method' - Slashdot

 I see railroad tracks all over.rarely see trains, maybe a few per day (~1 every 6 hours).
 I've read a number of papers and studies addressing just this.
 Solutions are rather involved and expensive, but not more so than digging underground tunnels,

+Maybe you're just not there when the trains are?
+It typically takes a train all of 30 seconds to pass by.
+Do you really sit and stare at the tracks for 6 hours and keep count?

+Maybe the tracks you DO manage to keep a constant eye on are not along major commuter corridors.
+In order for trains to be useful, they need to have endpoints at or near places people and things need to be.
+A lot of tracks (especially in urban areas) were build to support specific industries or functions that might no longer exist, or

 Goods and services need to get from A to B?
-(Score:1)
+(Score:2)

 Goods and services need to get from A to B. Given the cost on the environment, moving people from A to B is something we're going to look on as a a luxury.